As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws.

 What States Recognize West Virginia Gun Permits?

-There are 38 states that recognize West Virginia Concealed Handgun Licenses (CHLs) or allow permitless carry.
-Of those 38 states, many do not honor WV provisional permits issued to 18- to 20-year-olds, and several states only honor CHLs issued to WV residents.
-The only states that do NOT honor West Virginia CHLs are:
+There are currently 38 states that recognize West Virginia Concealed Handgun Licenses (CHLs) or allow permitless carry, although that is subject to change.
+Many states will not honor WV provisional permits issued to 18- to 20-year-olds, and several states only honor CHLs issued to WV residents. visit the West Virginia gun laws page for up-to-date information.

 Ready to Learn More About West Virginia Gun Laws?

 It is your responsibility as a gun owner to know and understand the laws regarding your concealed carry rights.
 The USCCA’s Concealed Carry Reciprocity & Gun Laws Map has been designed to help inform and educate armed citizens like you.
 To learn more about West Virginia’s concealed carry permit application process, concealed carry restrictions and training requirements, visit the West Virginia gun laws page now…

 The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community and does not constitute legal advice.
 Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
 Legal advice must always be tailored to the individual facts and circumstances of each individual case.
 Laws are constantly changing, and, as such, nothing contained on this website should be used as a substitute for the advice of a lawyer.